© Crown copyright 2021

 The role of an essential care giver

-The essential care giver role is intended as a way of supporting residents to benefit from additional care and support being provided by someone with a unique personal relationship with the resident, perhaps formed over many years.
+The essential care giver role is intended as a way of supporting residents to benefit from companionship and additional care and support being provided by someone with a unique personal relationship with the resident, perhaps formed over many years.
 Essential care givers should be allowed to continue to visit during periods of isolation or where there is an outbreak.

-The essential care giver arrangements are intended for circumstances where the visitor’s presence, or the care they provide, is central to the immediate health and wellbeing of the resident, and their health or wellbeing could deteriorate without it.
+The essential care giver arrangements are intended for circumstances where the visitor’s presence, or the care they provide, is central to the health and wellbeing of the resident, and their health or wellbeing could deteriorate without it.
 It is likely that the requirement for this support from the resident’s loved one will already be part of (and documented in) their care plan – although this should not be considered a condition of this type of visit.
 Managers should not assume that, in order to fulfil this role, an essential care giver must commit to visiting a specific number of times each day or week – the care and support provided may still be critical even if it is not provided every day.

 Further support for essential care givers